madfvieira/bearave/README.md

 ## History
 I've started work on this in Oct 2023.

+## Setup Instructions

+"All" node versions should work.
+I've developed most of it in node v17.0.1

 ### setup repo steps
 1. git clone {repo}
 2. npm install